DwilaksanaAbdullahRasyid/MSVAR-MSN-Burr/README.md

 The MSVAR MSN-Burr model extends the traditional Markov Switching Vector Autoregressive (MSVAR) framework by incorporating the Modified Skew Normal Burr distribution to better capture asymmetric and heavy-tailed characteristics in multivariate time series data.
 This makes it particularly useful for modeling complex dynamic systems with insufficient standard Gaussian assumptions.

-##Key Features
+**Key Features**

-Robust to non-normality: Handles skewness and heavy tails in data effectively.
+- Robust to non-normality: Handles skewness and heavy tails in data effectively.

-Regime switching: Models multiple latent states with dynamic transitions.
+- Regime switching: Models multiple latent states with dynamic transitions.

-Multivariate autoregression: Captures dependencies across multiple time series variables.
+- Multivariate autoregression: Captures dependencies across multiple time series variables.

-Bayesian estimation: Utilizes advanced sampling techniques such as No-U-Turn Sampler (NUTS) for parameter inference.
+- Bayesian estimation: Utilizes advanced sampling techniques such as No-U-Turn Sampler (NUTS) for parameter inference.

-Applications
+**Applications**
 The MSVAR MSN-Burr model is particularly suited for:

-Financial time series analysis with regime changes and asymmetric shocks.
+- Financial time series analysis with regime changes and asymmetric shocks.

-Biomedical signal processing, such as EEG data analysis for detecting seizure states.
+- Biomedical signal processing, such as EEG data analysis for detecting seizure states.

-Environmental and economic data exhibiting nonlinear dynamics and structural breaks.
+- Environmental and economic data exhibiting nonlinear dynamics and structural breaks.

-Repository Contents
+**Repository Contents**
 Implementation scripts in Stan and R for model estimation and simulation.

-Example datasets and simulation scenarios.
+- Example datasets and simulation scenarios.

-Detailed documentation on model specification, estimation procedures, and diagnostics.
+- Detailed documentation on model specification, estimation procedures, and diagnostics.

-Visualization tools for posterior analysis, regime classification, and forecast evaluation.
+- Visualization tools for posterior analysis, regime classification, and forecast evaluation.

-Getting Started
+**Getting Started**
-To run the MSVAR MSN-Burr model:
+1. To run the MSVAR MSN-Burr model:

-Install required software: R, Stan, and dependencies.
+2. Install required software: R, Stan, and dependencies.

-Load example data or provide your own multivariate time series.
+3. Load example data or provide your multivariate time series.

-Configure model parameters and priors as needed.
+4. Configure model parameters and priors as needed.

-Run the estimation script using NUTS sampler.
+5. Run the estimation script using the NUTS sampler.

-Analyze outputs including posterior distributions, regime probabilities, and forecast accuracy.
+6. Analyze outputs including posterior distributions, regime probabilities, and forecast accuracy.